williamthom-as/pal/README.md

     $ gem install pal

+### Getting started *quickly*
-If you wish to use Docker, please use the Dockerfile provided.
+To quickly spin up a development environment, please use the Dockerfile provided.
 Run:

     $ sudo docker build -t pal .
     $ sudo docker run -it --rm pal bash

-    $
+Please do not forget to mount any volumes which may have templates that you wish to use.
+Default templates are available too, found under `/app/templates`.

+Once set up and connected to your container, run:

+    $ pal -t /file/path/to/template.json -s /file/path/to/billing_file.csv -o /my/output/folder

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.